 Every cookie would be made with tea and my company would be called, appropriately enough, ValenTEAna & Co.

-I love these Wild Blackcurrant Chocolate Cookies as much as my chai cookies — but these are quite different.
+I love these Wild Blackcurrant Chocolate Cookies almost as much as my chai cookies — but they’re quite different.
 While the chai cookies are full of warming spices, these are full of fruity, floral overtones.
 And every aromatic bite has bits of chocolate that will melt in your mouth.

 After a week of cannellini beans, you need some dessert!
 Don’t you think?

 Make a bunch of dough and freeze half for the weekend!
 (You’ll need them to serve your guests — after the Spicy Shrimp Pad Thai we’re making later this week!)

 And by the way, chocolate and cookies are a great way to say I love you for Valentine’s Day!

 Exciting, I know!

 - 1/4 cup loose wild blackcurrant tea, toasted and ground

 - 1/4 teaspoon baking soda